NguyenHoaiNam/Generate-new-configuration-Openstack/README.md

 [![Build Status](https://travis-ci.org/NguyenHoaiNam/Jump-Over-Release.svg?branch=master)](https://travis-ci.org/NguyenHoaiNam/Jump-Over-Release)
 # Generate-new-configuration-Openstack
-This project is to generate new configuration for Openstack new release
+This project is to generate new configuration automatically for Openstack new release

 ### How to install